 - After breakfast, we drive to the coast and Swakopmund.
-This afternoon we spend time birdwatching around Walvis Bay Lagoon, which is regarded as one of the most important wetlands for birds along the west coast of Southern Africa.
+This afternoon we spend time birdwatching around Walvis Bay Lagoon, which is regarded as one of the most important wetlands along the west coast of Southern Africa.
 Flamingos by the thousands can be observed and the area around the lagoon holds 90-95 percent of the worlds population of chestnut-banded plover.

-- Accommodation: Sossus Dune Lodge, 2-nights on full board basis.
+- Accommodation: Lagoon Lodge, 2-nights on full board basis.

 Day 15 Arrive UK